 The MHRA encourages people to report suspected side effects to the vaccine on their Yellow Card reporting site.

 Are the Covid-19 vaccines live?
 Could the vaccines cause rejection of my transplant?

-None of the Covid-19 vaccines currently in development are traditional “live” vaccines.
-The Oxford/AstraZeneca vaccine uses an adenovirus, but its genes have been edited so it cannot replicate and cause infection.
+None of the Covid-19 vaccines currently used are traditional “live” vaccines.
+The Oxford/AstraZeneca vaccine used an adenovirus, but its genes have been edited so it cannot replicate and cause infection.